willhunt914/robot-arm/README.md

 [Link to commented code](https://create.arduino.cc/editor/whunt29a/4c440bf3-3f6e-464b-9f79-051cee3a1420/preview)

-Cad
+### Cad

-### description
+This cad was to make the 2 different arms controlled and one would mirror the other.
-This cad was to make the 2 different arms controlled and one would mirror the other. it took a long time to import and create all the specialized parts for this project.
+It took a long time to import and create all the specialized parts for this project and fix the small problems.

 ### parts
 ![eng pic2](https://user-images.githubusercontent.com/112961434/227220598-65dfcce3-c781-40ae-aae1-faba7a894844.PNG)